Al3x-G/GM-RockClimbing/README.md

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-* [Bootstrap 5](https://www.bootstrapcdn.com/) - Used for Layout and responsive design.
+* [Bootstrap 5](https://www.bootstrapcdn.com/) - Used for layout and responsive design.

 * [Font Awesome](https://www.bootstrapcdn.com/fontawesome/) - Used for icons.